jlmcm/Notes/README.md

 # InterviewQuestions
 teast text
-# what is a .md file
+# test folder
-paragraph text
+the test folder is where any test/junk files should be stored